qmk/qmk_firmware/users/ericgebhart/readme.md

   * Choose a mod layer
   * Choose an edge key set if you need one.
   * Choose the layer flavors that you want.
-  * For Miryoku, choose everything miryoku or mix it up.
+  * For Miryoku, copy the `miryoku_hd_gold_config.h` over `config.h`
+    It is a complete config with miryoku choices.
+Choose the base layers you wish if Hands Down Gold and Qwerty is not your thing.

   ** do not turn off extensions until you know them ** It will likely cause a stream of errors for the keycodes that go missing when something is turned off.
-There are known interactions between combos, smart locks, and alt local keys.
+There are known interactions between combos, smart locks, not_dead, and alt local keys.
   Turning encoders or oled on and off certainly won´t break anything.